-On the M&A side, deal volume is on the rise for the sector, with a total of 198 deals globally, worth EUR22.5 billion, in the first half of 2017, as investors seek out new opportunities in a low interest environment offering limited returns.
-Compared to the same period in 2016, deal volume increased by 8 percent and value increased by 31 percent, according to Mergermarket data.
+On the M&A side, deal volume is on the rise for the sector, with a total of 406 deals globally, worth EUR40.1 billion, in 2017, as investors seek out new opportunities in a low interest environment offering limited returns.
+Compared to 2016, deal volume in 2017 increased by 2 percent, although, deal value decreased by 10 percent, according to Mergermarket data.
 This is consistent with an ongoing trend: deal volumes have increased every year since 2010, reflecting the continued expansion of the installed base of renewable assets.